 Email alone has diminishing returns after the second or third reminder.
 Look for platforms that support SMS, payment portal links, or automated calling in addition to email.
 Different customers respond to different channels.

 A tool that takes three months to implement delays your ROI by three months.
 For SMBs and mid-market teams, implementation should take days, not months.
-Enterprise platforms with complex ERP integrations are the exception, but even those should show value within the first quarter.
+Look past the sticker price to the full cost: implementation fees, the internal hours to run it, and how long until it pays for itself.

 Reporting and visibility